Abhishek Jain: Career

 In June 2015, he published Aa To Just Vaat Chhe..., a book on his experiences while making his first two urban Gujarati films.

 In April 2019, he was on board to the Hindi remake of the hit Kannada film Kirik Party, but he subsequently left the film.
 In 2021, he directed Hindi-language comedy drama film Hum Do Hamare Do.

+Jain has also served as a jury member at the International Film Festival of India (IFFI), the National Film Awards, and for India’s official selection for the Academy Awards.